nao99/spring-boot-3-vs-go/README.md

 The purpose of this project is: Compare performance between compiled Java and GO web applications

+## Disclaimer
+Please, keep in mind, there are no production ready services <br>
+They are only for testing and nothing more

 ## Main parts
 Application stuff is pretty easy: There are 3 REST API endpoints to "manage" products in a database